makeabilitylab/physcomp/advancedio/oled.md

 #### Step 3: Watch the demo

+Once the code has compiled and uploaded, it should look something like this:

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/AdafruitOLEDOfficialDemo0x3D-IMG_6160-Rotated-TrimmedAndSpedUp720p-Optimized.mp4" type="video/mp4" />
 </video>
 **Video** Running the demo [`ssd1306_128x64_i2c`](https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino).
 Parts of this video are sped up 4x.
 {: .fs-1 }

+If you're curious how they rendered something, please do look over the [source code](https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino).
+There is nothing magic here and reading the code may help inform your future prototypes!

 ## The Adafruit GFX Library

+Now that we've got our OLED display wired up correctly and tested that it's working, let's talk about **how** to draw to the screen.

 To provide a common API for drawing across all Adafruit LCD and OLED displays, Adafruit created a general-purpose graphics rendering library, called [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview).
-Put simply, rather than having to individually turn on/off LEDs in the OLED matrix—which would be tedious (though perhaps a useful learning exercise)—the Adafruit GFX library provides higher level drawing routines to do this for you, like drawing rectangles, circles, text, and bitmaps.
+Put simply, rather than having to individually turn on/off OLEDs in the OLED matrix—which would be tedious (though perhaps a useful learning exercise)—the Adafruit GFX library provides higher level drawing routines to do this for you, like drawing rectangles, circles, text, and bitmaps.

 ### Coordinate system and pixels

-If you're familiar with graphics APIs in other programming frameworks—like C#'s [System.Drawing library](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.graphics.drawline), [Processing's Java drawing library](https://processing.org/), [p5js' JavaScript drawing library](https://p5js.org/), *etc.*—the Adafruit GFX library works much the same.
+If you're familiar with graphics APIs in other programming frameworks—like C#'s [System.Drawing library](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.graphics.drawline), [Processing's Java drawing library](https://processing.org/), [p5js' JavaScript drawing library](https://p5js.org/), *etc.*—the Adafruit GFX library works much the same (at a high level).

-The black-and-white OLED consists of a matrix of LEDS, called pixels, which can be individually addressed to turn on/off (or, in the case of colored displays, to control individual RGB LEDs to create colors).
+The black-and-white OLED consists of a matrix of OLEDS, called pixels, which can be individually addressed to turn on/off (or, in the case of colored displays, to control individual RGB OLEDs to create colors).
 As with all other drawing libraries, the coordinate system for these pixels places the origin `(0,0)` at the top-left corner with the `x-axis` increasing to the right and the `y-axis` increasing down.

 ![](assets/images/AdafruitOLEDDisplay_CoordinateSystemAndPixels_ByJonFroehlich.png)
 **Figure** An overview of the 128x64 matrix of LEDs—we call each LED a "pixel".
+We've found that students sometimes flip the y-axis in their minds.
+So, make sure to note how the origin starts at `(0,0)` and the `x-axis` increases to the right and the `y-axis` increases down.
 Image created in PowerPoint and uses images from Fritzing and the [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units) tutorial.
 {: .fs-1 }

 Thus, to turn "on" the LED at pixel `(18, 6)` using [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview), we would write: `drawPixel(18, 6, SSD1306_WHITE)`.
 For black-and-white displays, the last argument can be either `SSD1306_WHITE` to draw a white pixel or `SSD1306_BLACK` to draw a black pixel (these constants are defined in [Adafruit_SSD1306.h](https://github.com/adafruit/Adafruit_SSD1306/blob/master/Adafruit_SSD1306.h)).
 For color displays, you can instead pass in a unsigned 16-bit value representing RGB colors (see [docs](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units)).

 ### Drawing subsystem

 Below, we describe how to draw shapes, text, and bitmaps.
 Importantly, when you call any of the drawing routines—from `drawLine` to `drawTriangle`—you are **not** drawing directly to the OLED display.
 Instead, you are drawing to an offscreen buffer handled by the SSD1306 driver.
 So, after you call your drawing routines, you must then call the `void Adafruit_SSD1306::display()` function to push the data from RAM to the display.
+We'll show how to do this in your examples below.

+But, in short, the drawing pipeline looks like this:

+{% highlight C++ %}

+// Instantiate SSD1306 driver display object
+Adafruit_SSD1306 _display(SCREEN_WIDTH, SCREEN_HEIGHT, &Wire, OLED_RESET);

+void setup(){
+  Serial.begin(9600);

+  // Initialize the display.
+If it fails, print failure to Serial
+  // and enter an infinite loop
+  if (!_display.begin(SSD1306_SWITCHCAPVCC, 0x3D)) { // Address 0x3D for 128x64
+    Serial.println(F("SSD1306 allocation failed"));
+    for (;;); // Don't proceed, loop forever
+  }
+}

+void loop(){
+  // Clear the display
+  _display.clearDisplay();

+  // Put in drawing routines
+  // In this case, draw a circle at x,y location of 50,20 with a radius of 10 _display.fillCircle(50, 20, 10, SSD1306_WHITE);

+  // Render graphics buffer to screen _display.display();
+}
+{% endhighlight C++ %}

 ### Drawing shapes

 The Adafruit GFX library current supports drawing lines, rectangles, circles, rounded rectangles, and triangles.
 For all shapes, you can draw an outlined version (*e.g.,* `drawRect`) or a filled version (*e.g.,* `fillRect`).
+The images below are drawn from the [Adafruit GFX tutorial](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives).

 | Shape and API call | Output |
 |-------|:--------:|